vhelin/wla-dx/doc/asmdiv.rst

         .differentThings "HELLO"
         .differentThings TDT1
         .differentThings TDT1+1
+        .differentThings #0
     .ends

-The previous example will result in .db 1, 2, 3, 4
+The previous example will result in .db 1, 2, 3, 4, 0

 This is not a compulsory directive.